magape/KarelSwitch/README.md

 Credits
 =======
-The switch was designed by Cristina-Maria Agape
+The switch was designed by Cristina-Maria Agape.

 Licence
 =======